Cricklewood: Industrial history

 From the 1960s, industry in the local area went into decline, and all the above-mentioned businesses have left.

 There were two notable buildings on Cricklewood Lane, one of which survives.
 The first was Production Village, part of the British film-making scene and owned by Samuelson's, which towards the end was a pub with rehearsal rooms attached.
 On the same site was Clang's electrical from 1929 to the mid-1970s.
-Production Village was demolished in 2000, and is now a Virgin Active gym.
+Production Village was demolished in 2000, and became a Virgin Active Gym, in 2022 it became a David Lloyd Gym.
 Secondly, and a little further up the hill on the south side of the road, is a modern building, which was the factory that manufactured the revolutionary Stylophone handheld organ of the late-1960s to early-1970s – as demonstrated by Rolf Harris.

 In June 2001, a lynx was captured in Cricklewood after 10 years of sightings by residents.
 The animal was originally nicknamed the "Beast of Barnet" by the local press following numerous sightings of a similarly sized animal around south Hertfordshire and the fringes of north London.
 A senior veterinary officer for the London Zoological Society arrived with the task of sedating the beast using a tranquilliser gun.
 It is believed that someone was keeping the animal illegally and it had escaped.
 The lynx was taken to London Zoo and named Lara.